 Drama offers students a dynamic way of exploring one's identity and sense of belonging.
-Students will also experience that growth as an artist, is dependent on risk taking, perseverance, resilience, and reflection.
-By building trust in ensemble activities we see that individual and collective expression.
-In the Sands Theatre department we strive to develop creativity, innovation, and collaboration by encouraging original solutions to challenges.
+Growth as an artist, requires risk taking, perseverance, resilience, and reflection.
+Drama students will have opportunities to develop creativity, innovation, and collaboration.
+Drama is an ensemble (group) process towards the creation and performance of meaningful original and/or scripted stories.